 Wavefront-guided LASIK represents a refinement of classical refraction methods where the laser correction is tailored to the specific pattern of corneal refractive aberration in each patient.
 As the cylindrical aberration in corneas is not always uniform, applying a homogeneous correction over the entire area may not give the optimal result.

 The surgeon begins the procedure by using the wavefront device to transmit a safe ray of light into the eye.
-The light gets reflected back off the posterior portion of the eye and goes out through the pupil before it finally reaches the abberometry device, where the spherocylinder refraction is calculated based on a 4-mm entrance pupil.
-Such reflected wave of light is then arranged into a unique pattern that measures sphere and cylinder of the eye, as well as the higher-order aberrations.
+The light gets reflected back off the posterior portion of the eye and goes out through the pupil before it finally reaches the aberrometry device, where the spherocylinder refraction is calculated based on a 4 millimeter (mm) entrance pupil.
+The reflected wave of light is then arranged into a unique pattern that measures the sphere and cylinder of the eye, as well as the higher-order aberrations.

-Acquired visual measurements are then displayed as a 3D map, also known as a wavefront map.
+Acquired visual measurements are then displayed as a three-dimensional (3D) map, also known as a wavefront map.
 Nomograms to independently adjust the amount of sphere and cylinder treatment should also be developed.
-Formatted and processed information can then be electronically transferred to the laser and computer-matched to the position of the eye, allowing the specialist to personalize the LASIK procedure for specific visual requirements of each patient.
+The formatted and processed information can then be electronically transferred to the laser and computer-matched to the position of the eye, allowing the specialist to personalize the LASIK procedure for specific visual requirements of each patient.

-The VISX WaveScan system was the first laser based on this technology to be approved by the American Food and Drug Administration (FDA) for the treatment of myopia (nearsightedness) and astigmatism.
-It measures the refractive error and wavefront aberrations of the human eye using a Shack-Hartmann wavefront principle.
-It consists of the S4 excimer laser and the WaveScan wavefront device.
+The VISX WaveScan system was the first laser-based technology to be approved by the United States Food and Drug Administration (FDA) for the treatment of myopia (nearsightedness) and astigmatism.
+This system, which measures the refractive error and wavefront aberrations of the human eye using a Shack-Hartmann wavefront principle, consists of the S4 excimer laser and the WaveScan wavefront device.

-Wavefront-guided laser ablations are superior to conventional LASIK surgery, and some authors indicate that the end-result can even be so-called “super vision”.
+Wavefront-guided laser ablations are superior to conventional LASIK surgery, with some authors indicating that the end result of this procedure can even be “supervision.”
 Ocular or total wavefront-guided ablations have demonstrated effectiveness in minimizing aberrations without previous unsuccessful or non-optimized refractive eye surgeries.
 Still, this technique is not appropriate for every eye.

-There are some unique challenges and obstacles for application of wavefront technology.
-Human eye is a dynamic system with constant biological fluctuations, such as changes in the pupil size and focus, thus it significantly differs from a telescope which is static in nature.
+There are some unique challenges and obstacles for the application of wavefront technology.
+The human eye is a dynamic system with constant biological fluctuations, such as changes in pupil size and focus; therefore, the eye significantly differs from a telescope, which is static in nature.
 Although wavefront represents an excellent mapping system, it does not necessarily mean that the result will be the exact replica.
-In other words, ablating corneal tissue is not nearly so precise.
+In other words, ablating corneal tissue is not nearly as precise.

-Wavefront-guided ablations may result in a removal of more tissue than conventional ablations, depending on the individual patient.
-In cases of thin corneas, that could be an issue.
-In addition, benefits of wavefront guided treatment may be masked by epithelial hyperplasia in such surface ablations.
+Wavefront-guided ablations may result in the removal of more tissue as compared to conventional ablations, depending on the individual patient.
+In cases of thin corneas, for example, this could be an issue.
+In addition, the benefits of wavefront-guided treatment may be masked by epithelial hyperplasia in such surface ablations.